AnderoDev01/repo-1/README.md

 # Resumidor Ollama Pro ✨

 Resumidor Ollama Pro is an intelligent text processing application that allows users to process text using either local Ollama models or the Google Gemini API.
-It is highly customizable and offers a variety of features for text manipulation and analysis.
+It is highly customizable and offers a variety of features for text manipulation and analysis. try [https://www.google.com](google)

 ## Key Features